 I meditated.
 I took pills.
 I visited altogether 8 different doctors – all with the same answer – I’m healthy.

 Well fuck me cuz I don’t feel healthy Susan.

-So doctors were no-no. Friends were no-no. Family were no-no. Pills were no longer helping be.
+So doctors were no-no. Friends were no-no. Family were a no-no. Pills were no longer helping be.
 I screwed on school cuz I would have terrible panic attacks in there.
-Going to bathroom become daily challenge and talking to my roommate was jut too much wasted energy I could use on staying alive instead.
+Going to the bathroom becomes a daily challenge and talking to my roommate was jutted too much-wasted energy I could use on staying alive instead.